NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 ## Prerequisites

-- The [.NET SDK](https://www.microsoft.com/net/download)which provides the dotnet command-line tool.
+- The [.NET SDK](https://www.microsoft.com/net/download), which provides the dotnet command-line tool.
 Starting in Visual Studio 2017, the dotnet CLI automatically installs with any .NET or .NET Core related workloads.

 - A free account on nuget.org.
 Follow the instructions at [Add a new individual account](../nuget-org/individual-accounts.md#add-a-new-individual-account).